action.skip

 (← Payment)

-Shows the currently expected amount of all pending (requested but not collected) payments (see Payment Lifecycle).
+Shows the currently expected amount of all pending (requested but not collected) or open (created but not requested) payments (see Payment Lifecycle).

 A negative value represents money to be received (payment type Payment, like a customer payment made to settle an invoice), a positive value represents money to be paid out (payment type Payout, like a payout made by a merchant to settle a credit to a customer).